samatt/NSHeyy-Viz/README.md

 The parsed data is stored to a log file called `packets.log` To compile this youll need to download and install [libtins](https://github.com/mfontanini/libtins) The repo comes with the binary so if you have libtins installed it should 'just work'.
+UPDATE: Recently updated to work with static libs so you don't need to have libtins installed

 ###Setup
 Everything is now called from the NW app.
 You will need to first install libtins.
 Im working on simplifying this process.